 Bachelor of Social Work (Honours), Northern Territory University

 PhD, Flinders University

 My teaching responsibilities predominantly focus in working with children and families in contexts of complexity and raising the profile of child protection within Flinders University. .

 Carmela is a balanced academic social work and responsible for the child protection portfolio.
-She was an Inaugural postdoctoral research fellow in the program that has been established as a result of a unique partnership with the SA Government’s Early Intervention Research Directorate (EIRD), which was established in response to the Child Protection Systems Royal Commission.
+She was an Inaugural postdoctoral research fellow funded by SA Government’s Early Intervention Research Directorate (EIRD), which was established in response to the Child Protection Systems Royal Commission.
 The fellowship program will undertake research that will inform the development of more effective early intervention strategies that promote the health, safety and wellbeing of children in South Australia at the intersection of domestic and family violence and child protection.